AndrewWilson214/CTH-Pro-Link/README.md

 Controls ProPresenter effortlessly through SCS 11 or any application that can run a Windows Batch file, allowing you to control your music and your slides all in the same place.

 # Installation
 Unless a computer system change has occurred recently, the necessary programs should already be installed and you may skip this section.
-However, if you have reason to believe this program is not already installed, [click here]()
+However, if you have reason to believe this program is not already installed, [click here](INSTALL.md).

 >On Windows, you can check if it is installed by seeing if there is a folder named __ProPresenter__ in the __Documents__ folder.